VPNL/bbfloc_v2.0/matlab/readme.md

-You really just need to run RUNME_newexp.m, which will generate 6 unique bbfloc runs for your subject, the order depending on the expVersion you input.
+You really just need to run RUNME_newexp.m in the new_exp folder, which will generate 6 unique bbfloc runs for your subject, the order depending on the expVersion you input.

 **INPUT**
 * participant's initials/number as string i.e. ('BR')